Options for British Columbians: Bring Water Cremation to BC

 With gratitude, Ngaio

-To support the efforts to bring aquamation to BC, please click here to sign the petition.
+Support efforts to bring aquamation to BC, click here to sign the petition.

 A video made in collaboration with KORU Cremation | Burial | Ceremony and Heritage Gardens Cemetery, a green burial in cemetery in Metro Vancouver, to shine a light on the benefits of aquamation for BC.